Psychim/algo-lib/README.md

 # algo-lib
-algorithm and data structure library for programming contests.
+algorithm and data structure templates for programming contests.